soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-Finally, we'll use the `jsonschema` library to validate our data against the schema:
+Finally, we'll use the `jsonschema` Library to validate our data against the schema:

 ```python
 import jsonschema